#IDDF2025

 Terry YIP

-Assistant Professor, Department of Medicine and Therapeutics
+Assistant Professor, Department of Medicine & Therapeutics

 The Chinese University of Hong Kong, Hong Kong